RGANJAM-786/K8s/Role-Based Access Control.md

 Subjects → The entities (users, groups, or service accounts) to which roles are assigned.

-👉 Here:

-Role pod-reader allows get, list, watch on Pods in dev.

-ServiceAccount dev-reader is created.

-RoleBinding connects them → now any Pod using this ServiceAccount can read Pods in dev but cannot delete or modify them.

 🔹 How I used RBAC in my projects